Immersive Teaching Methods: Virtual and Augmented Reality Tools in Education

 Augmented reality technologies (Augmented Reality, AR) can design digital information (images, video, text, graphics) on top of device screens and combine virtual objects with a real environment.
 The popular Pokemon GO game is a prime example of AR technology.
 Virtual Reality (VR), using a 360-degree picture, transfers a person to an artificial world, where the environment is completely changed.
 You can get acquainted with augmented reality using just a smartphone, but for immersion, in virtual space, you will need a special helmet or glasses.

 These immersive teaching methods can become the main tool in education and revolutionize the learning of both schoolchildren and students.
+Virtual reality in healthcare has already shown positive results; now it’s time to introduce new technologies in education.
 Teachers can use virtual and augmented reality for students to interact with various objects in three-dimensional space.
 For example, when studying the solar system, children cannot just look at boring drawings in a textbook, but plunge into outer space thanks to the helmet of virtual reality.
 Just imagine your child flying between planets, studying their secrets.

 What is the Use of AR and VR for Education